Sina Khani: Creeps from the Middle East

-Public and media engagement
+Media engagement and controversies

+In 2024, FeltenINK reported that Hans Teeuwen was considering legal action over a scene in Creeps from the Middle East, following provocative interactions involving Khani.

 Sina Khani appeared as guest in Open Geesten #26, a podcast episode where he discussed his independent format and creative philosophy.

 Khani is a member of The Unsafe House, an Amsterdam-based art collective.
 The group has described its work as engaging with classical artistic themes and practices through contemporary and experimental methods.
 In collaboration with Curtis Yarvin, The Unsafe House proposed a project for the U.S. Pavilion at the 2026 Venice Biennale, intended to present an alternative approach to conventional exhibition formats.

-He has also given outspoken personal comments: in a 2024 FeltenINK profile, Khani described his complex rapport with Tarik Sadouma, stating, “I wrote horrible jokes and send them to him … people don’t realize the humoristic nature … he’s actually a great guy and I love him.”

-In the The Unsafe House Podcast, Khani and Ruth Spetter interviewed Tarik Sadouma, Mohsen Namjoo and Ronja Brainstorm.
+In the Unsafe House Podcast, Khani and Ruth Spetter interviewed Tarik Sadouma, Mohsen Namjoo and Ronja Brainstorm.

 Khani has made several public performances, including an appearance on the German dating show First Dates, during which he stated that no woman should date him.

+Sina Khani co‑authored the satirical manuscript Fart School with Tunç Topçuoğlu while studying at the Gerrit Rietveld Academie.
+The work was originally canceled by their tutors Linda van Deursen and Will Holder due to its provocative content but was published independently seventeen years later for its irreverent critique of institutionalized art and artistic censorship.

 Reception and criticism

 Khani’s work often divides audiences.
-Ray Jackson of FeltenINK frames Creeps as deliberately provocative, pushing boundaries to expose ideological contradictions in art, religion, and media.
+Ray Jackson of FeltenINK frames Creeps from the Middle East as deliberately provocative, pushing boundaries to expose ideological contradictions in art, religion, and media.
 Critical commentary has questioned whether the show’s shock tactics constitute meaningful critique or performative provocation.

+Since August 2025, Khani has been contributing to the project Leipzig & The Wokies (Scorched Earth) by The Unsafe House, a film documenting the cancellation of a planned event at the Academy of Fine Arts Leipzig (Hochschule für Grafik und Buchkunst, HGB) following accusations of extremism.